 Our Slappey & Sadd whistleblower team offers years of experience in auditing, financial reporting, tax and fraud matters.
 After initial contact with a whistleblower, we begin by evaluating potential claims to determine the likelihood of success and educating the potential client on how to legally protect themselves and the value of the case during the evaluation process.

 At the outset, no one can tell for sure which way a case will turn out.
 Nevertheless, we apply objective criteria to decide whether it makes sense financially, professionally and personally for the potential whistleblower to move forward.
-In evaluating the case itself, we focus primarily on a compelling narrative, credible supporting evidence and witnesses, and how much money the government stands to recover.
+In evaluating the case itself, our Atlanta whistleblower attorneys focus primarily on a compelling narrative, credible supporting evidence and witnesses, and how much money the government stands to recover.
 Whistleblower protection – including confidentiality — is our top priority.What is the Process for Whistleblower Claims?

 After signing a representation agreement, one of our first tasks is to build a powerful documentary and graphic narrative of the case based on available evidence.
 In a False Claims Act case, we then meet with the Department of Justice and file a Complaint “under seal” (out of public view) to trigger a DOJ investigation.
 In an IRS case, we file a Form 211 with the IRS.
 In SEC cases, we file a Form TCR and accompanying documents with the SEC Whistleblower Office.

 Awhistleblower case can take several years to develop.
 While the government investigates a claim, the whistleblower must keep confidential the existence of the case, the complaint and other documents filed with the government.
-We work with our clients to manage and expedite the process within the constraints of the system, but patience and discretion are essential.How Much Should a Whistleblower Expect to Receive for a Successful Case?
+The whistleblower lawyers at our Atlanta firm work with our clients to manage and expedite the process within the constraints of the system, but patience and discretion are essential.How Much Should a Whistleblower Expect to Receive for a Successful Case?

 Whistleblower cases begins with evidence that someone has intentionally or recklessly billed the government more than they should, has paid less tax than they owe, or has misled investors in violation of the securities laws.
 Violations occur in a variety of settings and industries including health care, child care, child protection, education, research, mortgage lending, defense contracting, and procurement.
 With sufficient evidence, an FCA whistleblower, called a “relator” in FCA cases, can file a lawsuit in the government’s name.
 IRS and SEC whistleblowers do not file lawsuits.
 Rather, they provide information to enable the government to investigate the allegations and file claims as appropriate.
 In FCA and IRS cases, if the government recovers funds through negotiation or trial, the whistleblower typically receives between 10 and 30 percent of the government’s recovery.
 In SEC cases, the whistleblower’s award is 10 to 30 percent of the SEC sanctions imposed on the violator.

 What about retaliation?
 Even though the whistleblower’s identity officially remains secret while an FCA case is under seal, once the DOJ begins investigating, investigation targets may be able to guess the whistleblower’s identity.
 In this case, retaliation may result.
 To discourage retaliation and to mitigate the damage it inflicts on whistleblowers, the FCA and SEC whistleblower statutes contain provisions designed to provide some protection to whistleblowers and to penalize retaliators.
 A whistleblower who is discharged, demoted, suspended, threatened, harassed, or discriminated against for participating in an FCA or SEC claim may be entitled to reinstatement plus two times the amount of back pay, interest on the back pay, and compensation for litigation costs and reasonable attorneys’ fees.
+Our whistleblower attorneys can help Atlanta residents pursue these remedies.
 There is no similar anti-retaliation feature for IRS whistleblowers.

 For more information on whistleblower law and cases, please visit our whistleblower blog, Whistleblower Central.